sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/bloblang.md

 Bloblang is a powerful language that enables a wide range of mapping, transformation and filtering tasks.

-If your mapping is large and you'd prefer for it to live in a separate file then you can execute a mapping directly from a file with the expression `from "<path>"`, where the path must be absolute, or relative from the location that Benthos is executed from.
+If your mapping is large and you'd prefer for it to live in a separate file then you can execute a mapping directly from a file with the expression `from "<path>"`, where the path must be absolute, or relative from the location that Tyk Streams is executed from.

 ## Component Rename